Sreetama Datta

 Shift NEET UG Tending at Twitter; Know Students' Demands

-NEET 2021 aspirants have been demanding postponement of the exam from the scheduled date of September 12 for various reasons.
-One of the main reasons is the clash of NEET 2021 with other major entrance exams such as the CBSE Improvement exam, ICAR AIEEA, MHT CET, to name a few.
-A number of NEET 2021 aspirants are also planning to take other national level entrance exams and the scheduling of these exams with NEET is creating a hindrance in their preparation and plan of action.
+NEET 2021 aspirants have been demanding the postponement of the exam from the scheduled date of September 12 for various reasons.
+One of the main reasons is the clash of NEET exam with other major entrance exams such as the CBSE Improvement exam, ICAR AIEEA, MHT CET, to name a few.
+A number of NEET 2021 aspirants are also planning to take other national level entrance exams and the scheduling of these exams with NEET is creating a hindrance in their NEET preparation and plan of action.

 While the initial reaction of NEET aspirants after the exam date announcement was that of relief.
 But their sense of relief was soon replaced with anxiety as soon as they discovered that the other exams they are planning to write are scheduled around September 12.